DeepProcess: Supporting business process execution using a MANN-based recommender system: Approach

 In the DNC setting, this task can be decomposed into dual phases: the \emph{encoding phase}, in which the prefix is read into the memory, and the \emph{decoding phase}, in which the suffix is sequentially generated.
 Second, in standard DNC operations, the memory is constantly modified at each time step.
 In the dual-phase setting, there is no need to update the memory since there are no real inputs.
 Thus we suggest a simple modification, that is, the memory is read-only during the decoding phase.
 And finally, since the two phases serve different purposes, it might be useful to separate the \emph{encoding controller} from the \emph{decoding controller}.
 That is, the encoding controller is specialized in keeping the best description of the process thus far, and the decoding controller is optimized to producing the best suffix, given the information pre-computed by the encoding controller.
 We call this DNC variant \emph{DCw-MANN}, which stands for Write\textendash Protected Dual Controller Memory\textendash Augmented Neural Network.
+The proposed system learns a highly compact low-dimensional process representation and captures all variations implicit in the given process execution log to enable \emph{near real-time decision support} for tackling multiple prescriptive monitoring tasks.